HiveMQ Logo

 In our next post, we look at advanced authentication mechanisms to implement authentication on the broker side.
 For example, verifying the provided username and password or using attributes such as the client identifier for the authentication.

-We hope you enjoyed part two of the MQTT Security Fundamentals.
+We hope you are enjoying our MQTT Security Fundamentals.
 Subscribe to our RSS feed to get notified of our new content.
 As always, feel free to use the comments for suggestions or questions.